k-hat/Pong/Readme.txt

 If desired, the neural network created can be written to file.
 This "bot's brain" can be used later for other tests.
 Another output file is created that summarizes the simulation.
-It documents every game, how many hits each bot had, and the total win percentage and fitness of the learning bot.
+It documents every game, how many hits each bot had, the total win percentage, and fitness of the learning bot.

 The network output files are quite large, from 20-30mb.
 Though they can be much smaller with any type of zip compresssion.